White paper

 2. The increased risk of falling can be related to decreased physical activity levels, and many studies show that the risk of falling can be significantly reduced with exercise.

-3. It is generally recognised that falls can be prevented by doing a mix of balance, mobility, and task-oriented exercises.
+3. It is generally recognized that falls can be prevented by doing a mix of balance, mobility, and task-oriented exercises.

 4. The best exercise for preventing most lifestyle diseases is a combination of cardio training, strength training, and generally increased physical activity levels.

-5. An important motivational factor for elderly people to exercise is the social aspect around the activity.
+5. An important motivational factor for elderly people to exercise is the social construct around the activity.
 Exercising together decreases the feeling of loneliness.

-6. Decreasing the number of falls among the elderly can directly save large amounts of money for society, as well as improving quality of life
+6. Decreasing the number of falls among the elderly can directly save large amounts of money for society as well as human suffering.

 Webinars and white papers about outdoor fitness